Religious Education Curriculum

 Our curriculum promotes the dignity and freedom of every person as created in the image and likeness of God and to develop, nurture and deepen each child's faith journey.
 Through the curriculum teaching and Catholic life, we aim to actively implement our school's mission statement, fulfil the aims of our school and live the gospel of our Blessed Lord.
 The outcome aims of our Religious Education Curriculum is religiously literate and engaged young people who have the knowledge, understanding and skills – appropriate to their age and capacity – to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life.

-To fulfil our aims and objectives we use `The Way, the Truth, the Life' (TWTL) programme.
+To fulfill our aims and objectives we use `The Way, the Truth, the Life' (TWTL) programme.

 The aim of the programme is to explore the religious dimension of questions about life and dignity and purpose within the Catholic tradition.